Trevor D. Ruiz

 B.A.
 Philosophy | 2007-2011

-I’m eager to work with student collaborators and most of my agenda is designed with this in mind.
+I’m eager to work with student collaborators and most of my research agenda is designed with this in mind.
 If you’re interested in working with me, or would like to chat about what that might entail, please get in touch.

 Current projects